-David Temple began his life as a musician when, at the age of eighteen, he joined the London Philharmonic Choir.
+David Temple has been awarded an MBE in the 2018 New Year's Honours, for his services to music.
+He began his life as a musician when, at the age of eighteen, he joined the London Philharmonic Choir.
 He taught himself to read music and was, within weeks, singing under conductors such as Sir Georg Solti, Sir Adrian Boult, Bernard Haitink, and Leopold Stokowski.

 His passion for classical music drew him towards conducting, and after having made a number of commercial recordings he became the founding conductor of Crouch End Festival Chorus in 1984.